ossu/computer-science/README.md

 - Subscribe to our [newsletter](https://tinyletter.com/OpenSourceSocietyUniversity).
 - Add **Open Source Society University** to your [Linkedin](https://www.linkedin.com/school/11272443/) profile!

 > **Warning:** There are a few third-party/deprecated/outdated material that you might find when searching for OSSU.
-We recommend you to ignore them, and only use this GitHub repo, or the [OSSU CS website](https://cs.ossu.dev).
-Some known outdated material are:
+We recommend you to ignore them, and only use the [OSSU CS website](https://cs.ossu.dev) or [OSSU CS Github Repo](https://github.com/ossu/computer-science).
+Some known outdated materials are:
 >  - An unmaintained and deprecated firebase app.
 Read more in the [FAQ](./FAQ.md#why-is-the-firebase-ossu-app-different-or-broken).
 >  - An unmaintained and deprecated trello board
 >  - Third-party notion templates